guptaa98/Microsoft_Azure_Nanodegree_Projects/Project 1-Optimizing an ML Pipeline in Azure/Readme.md

 This model is then compared to an Azure AutoML run.

 ## Summary
-The data is related with direct marketing campaigns (phone calls) of a Portuguese banking institution.
+The data is related with direct marketing campaigns of a Portuguese banking institution.
 Our goal is to predict if the client will subscribe to a fixed term deposit with a financial institution or not which is given by feature named y.
 The total number of instances are 45211 and total number of features are 17

 The best performing model was VotingEnsemble model obtained from AutoML which outperforms Logistic Regression Model with an accuracy of 0.91692288 whereas the accuracy of Logistic Regression Model was only 0.9111785533636824.